hkurokawa/code-review-as-journey/presentation.md

 - Is working fast?
 1s is slow.
 - Is it taking care of battery?
+- Doesn't any crash happen?
 - Can you scroll RecyclerView smoothly?

 ^
-1.For user working fast is one of the most important things.
+1,2,3.
+Working fast, savign battery and no crashes are the most important things for users.
 Take care of dealing with complex data.
-2.Battery too.
+4. And sometimes
-We need to a If you feel slow, you should measure the time to interactive.
+If you feel slow, you should measure the time to interactive.

 [.build-lists: true]